JaredBorders/JaredBorders/README.md

 ### Hi there 👋

-I'm a blockchain engineer working on DeFi (open source projects and full-time @ cryptodotcom)
+I'm a full-stack blockchain engineer working on DeFi (open source projects and full-time @ cryptodotcom)

 # Working hard to build a decentralized future